-Over the past few years, and especially during the 2021-22 school year, the Special Education needs at Hume Lake Charter School have grown substantially.
+Over the past few years, the Special Education needs at Hume Lake Charter School have grown substantially.
 As a result, the school had identified a need of an on-site Special Education teacher to be employed as these services were previously provided by off-site providers.
 While we have been able to staff this position each year, the nature of our community is such that our teaching staff has a relatively high turnover.
 The goal is to maintain this position moving forward.